al3gzy/nonlinear-optimization/README.md

 ## 📁 Project Structure

-- `I/` – **Unconstrained Optimization**: Analysis of stationary points, optimization methods and visualization.
+- `I` – **Unconstrained Optimization**: Analysis of stationary points, optimization methods and visualization.

-- `II/` – **Constrained Optimization**: Solving problems with constraints using KKT conditions and the projected gradient method.
+- `II` – **Constrained Optimization**: Solving problems with constraints using KKT conditions and the projected gradient method.

-- `III/` – **Nonlinear Least Squares**: Regression using Gauss-Newton and Levenberg-Marquardt methods.
+- `III` – **Nonlinear Least Squares**: Regression using Gauss-Newton and Levenberg-Marquardt methods.

 ## 🧾 Task Breakdown